-Investing in Plant-based Innovation and the Future of Food
+in Plant-based Innovation and the future of food.

-At the forefront of a secular trend, we invest in companies innovating with plants and plant-derived ingredients to make animal free products for a more efficient, climate-friendly food and materials supply system.
+At the forefront of a secular trend, we invest in public companies innovating with plants and plant-derived ingredients to make animal free products for a more efficient, healthy and climate-friendly food and materials supply system.
 We call these VegTech™ companies.

 Food innovation based on plant proteins include burgers, sausages, and chick’n made from peas, legumes, barley, soy, wheat, mung beans, and chickpeas and more.